-- 3 Perform one of the following actions: - Press the Menu Select button directly below Sel to add and/or change the priority of the currently displayed channel in the scan list. - Press the Menu Select button directly below Del to delete the currently displayed channel from the scan list. - Press the Menu Select button directly below Rol to view the next member of the scan list. - 4 Perform one of the following actions to select another channel that needs to be added or deleted then repeat step 3.
-Otherwise, proceed to the next step.

-- Use the keypad to enter the desired channel name. - Use the MFK to select the channel. - 5 Press to exit scan list programming and return to the Home screen.
+- Press the Menu Select button directly below Sel to add and/or change the priority of the currently displayed channel in the scan list. - Press the Menu Select button directly below Del to delete the currently displayed channel from the scan list. - Press the Menu Select button directly below Rc1 to view the next member of the scan list. - 4 Perform one of the following actions to select another channel that needs to be added or deleted then repeat step 3.
+Otherwise, proceed to the next step. - or to the desired channel. - Use the keypad to enter the desired channel name. - Use the Mode Rocker to select the channel. - 5 Press to exit scan list programming and return to the Home screen.

-See Viewing and Changing the Priority Status on page 71 for more information on how to add and/or change the priority of the currently displayed channel in the scan list.
+See Viewing and Changing the Priority Status on page 67 for more information on how to add and/or change the priority of the currently displayed channel in the scan list.